Who remembers Rampage?

-Word comes from Variety that Johnson will renew his creative partnership with New Line and producer Beau Flynn, with whom he worked on disaster romp San Andreas.
+Word comes from Variety that Johnson will renew his creative sponsored_longform with New Line and producer Beau Flynn, with whom he worked on disaster romp San Andreas.
 If confirmed, filming could take place in mid 2016.

 New Line is hoping the duo could repeat the magic of this summer's destructive spectacle, with San Andreas accumulating £254 million in world wide box office takings.
 While a director is yet to be appointed, the script will be handled by Non-Stop writer Ryan Engle.

 If the film doesn't involve Johnson pulling out The Rock Bottom on a sky scrapper, we'll all be thoroughly disappointed.